merely-useful/py-rse/index.md

 ### Software {#teams-license-software}

-Before choosing a license for our software, we need to understand the difference between the two main kinds of license.\index{open source license}
+In order to choose the right license for our software, we need to understand the difference between two kinds of license.\index{open source license}
 The \gref{MIT License}{mit_license}\index{MIT License}\index{open source license!MIT License}
 (and its close sibling the BSD License)\index{BSD License}\index{open source license!BSD License}
 say that people can do whatever they want to with the software as long as they cite the original source,